Choosing the Right Fishing Hook

 1. Evaluate the physical characteristics of the fish.
 Bigger fish call for a larger, harder hook.

 2. Choose the right size hook for the bait you will be using.
 The hook should be large enough to hold the bait and hook the fish.
-Shorter shank hooks, for example, are not as easily detectable by the fish as longer shank hooks when using live bait.
+Shorter shank hooks, for example, are not as easily detectable from the fish as longer shank hooks when using live bait.

 3. Determine the size of your fishing line.
 A heavy gauge line can easily force a heavy hook to penetrate the jaw.
 A small wire hook will be bent straight without even piercing the fish if used with heavy line.